-Our plans to refurbish and upgrade the cold storage facility at KIA have not been executed as we await approval from the airport authority (KADCO).
-The project is overdue and highly needed by the export community who is keen to receive high-quality perishable handling standards in line with the industry requirements.
+Our plans to refurbish and upgrade the cold storage facility at KIA have not been executed pending approval from the airport authority (KADCO).
+The project is overdue and highly needed by the export community who is eager to receive high-quality perishable handling standards in line with the industry requirements.